 GameStructor is an online game creator for board games, card games, or dice games.
 The process to create your game components is streamlined with templates, images, and a built in drawing editor.
 There isn't any game engine rules controlling the game pieces, rather it's free flowing as if it were an actual board game.
 With this instructable I will walk you through creating my game called Space Wars which is a spin off of my favorite game Battle Cry.
 I won't go into too much details on the rules for the game itself, but rather building the components that make up the game and putting them all together.
 After I create this game I will be able to play it online and have an option to share it with others within the website.

 Step 1: Building Board Tiles

-I'll name tile Nebula and give it some game description rules.
-After I create asteroids, dark matter, and some star tiles, I'll create may game tokens.
+I'll name the tile "Nebula" and give it some game description rules.
+You will be able to see the description of you tile during the game in context menus.
+After I create asteroids, dark matter, and some star tiles, I'll create my game tokens.

 Step 2: Building Board Tokens